SoftwareAG/sagdevops-templates/templates/sag-designer-cloudstreams/README.md

 # CloudStreams Designer

-Use this template to provision CloudStreams Designer
+Use this template to provision CloudStreams Designer.

 ## Requirements
+None

 ### Supported Software AG releases